Life is full of stress. The fact of the matter is that stress will always be a part of our lives.

 Last week I talked about learning to walk through the stress by embracing it and then finding ways to view stress differently or removing the stressor itself.

-Breathe Prayers is a technique that combines deep breathing with biblical truth.
+Breath Prayers is a technique that combines deep breathing with biblical truth.
 It combines the power of deep, healing breathes, with God’s truth to calm our mind, body, and spirit.
 Can it get any better than this?

 When stress hits, your breathing becomes shallow.
 This chest breathing increases your heart rate, gets you even more anxious, and raises your stress levels – all things you don’t want to happen!

 During times of stress, it is deep, belly breathing you want to strive for.
-With this breathing, your breathe begins from the lower part of your belly.
+With this breathing, your breath begins from the lower part of your belly.
 As you inhale, your chest and ribs expand, pushing outward.

 After a brief pause at the top of your inhalation, you sigh heavily through pursed lips, slowly beginning your exhalation as your chest and rib cage collapse back into their neutral positions.